moleary135/zendesk-challenge/README.md

     > user tags Madison    					 # returns all users whose tags contain Madison
     > ticket due_at						 # returns all tickets whose due_at field is empty

-Note: If trying to compile with gradle or gradlew, Gradle is currently incompatible with Java 14!

 Versions Used: